MatthewWid/better-sse/README.md

 ---

-Check the [API documentation](./docs/api.md) and [live examples](./examples) for information on getting more fine-tuned control over your data such as managing event IDs, data serialization, event filtering, dispatch controls and more!
+Check the [API documentation](https://matthewwid.github.io/better-sse/reference/api) and [live examples](./examples) for information on getting more fine-tuned control over your data such as managing event IDs, data serialization, event filtering, dispatch controls and more!

 # Documentation

-API documentation, getting started guides and usage with other frameworks is [available on GitHub](./docs).
+API documentation, getting started guides and usage with other frameworks is [available on the documentation website](https://matthewwid.github.io/better-sse/).

 # Contributing